-Camp Si-La-Meo is a day-camp for youth ages 5–13, with one Teen Trek Session for 14-15 year olds.
-The camp is located on the campus of Alaska Pacific University which provides the perfect setting for campers to experience nature, participate in outdoor activities and discover new interests.
+Camp Si-La-Meo is a day-camp for youth ages 5–13, with one Teen Trek Session for 13-15 year olds.
+This outdoor camp is located on the campus of Alaska Pacific University which provides the perfect setting for campers to experience nature, participate in outdoor activities and discover new interests.
 Campers are organized into small groups by age, and activities are designed to fit each group’s physical, mental, and social ability levels.

 Registration is by the week, and camp runs daily from 7:30 a.m. to 5:30 p.m.